hujhax/austin-improv-wiki/The Austin Improv Forums.md

+---
+description: "BBS devoted to the Austin improv community."
+---
 **The Austin Improv Forums** are a BBS devoted to the Austin improv community.

 The BBS was started by [[Performers/Bob Apthorpe|Bob Apthorpe]] in August 2005, as part of Austinimprov.com.
 As of 2014, he is still the site's administrator.